yusrbi/Equity/README.md

 Evaluator : is the project used to annotate the tables corpus, found in the datasets
 QKB: is the interface that displays quantities in the QKB
-Quantum-Tagger: is the main project for Equity, contains the engine, the webui and the webservice Annotated Tables: is the annotated table corpus
+Quantum-Tagger: is the main project for Equity, contains the engine, the webui and the webservice dataset.json: is the annotated table corpus